 With 90% of buyers and renters starting their property search online, those videos and virtual tours should be much more of a standard practice for agents listing properties.
 With buyers and renters now realizing the power of video and demanding better ways of experiencing a property without traveling there in person, we’re starting to see a bigger focus on video, but the market still has a long way to go.

-This focus on video in the marketplace makes us at ReaLync very happy because we too are home buyers and renters.
+This focus on video in the marketplace makes us at Realync very happy because we too are home buyers and renters.
 We understand the power of video and have personally benefitted from it during our searches.
-We also aren’t satisfied with the status quo though and want to challenge you to think beyond pre-recorded videos and virtual tours.
+We also aren’t satisfied with the status quo though and want to challenge you to think beyond pre-recorded videos and virtual tour software.
 What’s the logical next step and progression for the market?
 Drones?
 3D environments?
 Maybe live video?

 Until next time… keep it real!